 Is Multifactor Authentication worth the cost?
 Yes, yes, yes times infinity.
 Okay, I think we made our opinion obvious.
-While there is no such thing as a silver bullet for 100% cybersecurity protection (even Multi-Factor Authentication, aka MFA, isn’t perfect), we can’t think of one reason not to implement it right away.
+While there is no such thing as a silver bullet for 100% cybersecurity protection (even Multifactor Authentication, aka MFA, isn’t perfect), we can’t think of one reason not to implement it right away.

 MFA puts an extra step into the user login experience.
 Once a user ID and password are entered, the user is prompted to request and enter a special code delivered via text or voice to complete the transaction.
 It’s effective because a threat actor would have significant difficulty intervening in this process.
 If you already have Microsoft 365 (M365) Business Standard, MFA is included and only runs about $1,200.00 to $1,400.00 for the project to set it up.

 One of our clients (before they engaged with us), got hit with a man-in-the-middle attack and transferred $170,000.00 to a felon’s bank account.

 For additional inspiration, I will be sharing several examples of what can go wrong and how MFA can be paired with related solutions to keep your IT systems and users protected.
 The following four scenarios only scratch the surface.
 However, if I can stimulate one new idea (and better practice), you’re one step closer to improving the security of your digital assets.

-1 – Multi-Factor Authentication Strengthens Defenses Against Open-Source Intelligence Exposure
+1 – Multifactor Authentication Strengthens Defenses Against Open-Source Intelligence Exposure

 Cyber crooks don’t need to breach heavily fortified IT systems to gather personal data.
 Instead, they take bits and pieces we openly share on social media sites like Nextdoor, LinkedIn, Facebook, Evites, and personal blogs.